questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 Tested up to: 5.8.1
 WC requires at least: 3.0
 WC tested up to: 5.7.1
-Stable tag: 1.0.4
+Stable tag: 1.0.7
 License: GPLv2 or later

 == Description ==
-Enable fast local deliveries for your online store or marketplace with Shipday.
-Easy driver and dispatch app with live delivery tracking.
-Built-in connection with on-demand delivery services like DoorDash and Uber in the US.
+Support fast, efficient, and affordable local deliveries for your WooCommerce store with Shipday.
+Our intuitive mobile apps and dashboard make it easy for you to automatically dispatch on-demand or scheduled orders, identify the best delivery route, and track drivers in real time.

-Use the Shipday Integration for WooCommerce plugin to create connection with [Shipday](https://www.shipday.com/).
+You can use your own delivery drivers or leverage a third-party delivery service like **DoorDash** and **Uber** (only available in the US)—all from one unified platform.
+It’s free to start and works anywhere in the world with internet connectivity.

-So that, when a customer places any delivery order on your WooCommerce website, the order will be automatically imported to Shipday for dispatch and delivery tracking.
+Shipday integrates directly with WooCommerce.
+When a customer places any delivery order on your WooCommerce store, the order will be automatically sent to Shipday for dispatch and delivery tracking.

-After installation, add your Shipday API configuration in the plugin to allow your site to send order details to the Shipday dispatch dashboard.
-You'll find the settings under: WooCommerce > Settings > Shipday

 We support both single vendor and multi-vendor marketplace setup (built with Dokan and WCFM).
+``
 Shipday is ideal for managing fast on-demand or scheduled deliveries for your online business.

  - Restaurant delivery
  - Prepared meal delivery
  - Quick convenience delivery
  - Grocery delivery
+ - 15 mins grocery delivery
  - Pharmacy delivery
  - Other food deliveries
  - Flower delivery